 If we knew the intent of the beasts that we keep

-In the far fields and dark valleys, in the pale light of sleep,
+In our fields, our dark valleys, in the pale light of sleep,

-In the marked shards of clay, in papyrus and parchment,
+In our marked shards of clay, in papyrus and parchment,

 Beneath the brick hearth, in the marks on old bones,